Centre for Renal Sciences & Kidney Transplant >> Treatment Offered >> Kidney Transplant

 Individuals interested in becoming Living Donors should first undergo medical screening.
 A person should only consider donation if he or she is in excellent health and genuinely wishes to donate without any outside pressure.
 The Donor has to undergo blood testing to ascertain his or her blood and HLA type (tissue typing) in order to determine compatibility with the recipient.

 The potential Living Donor has to undergo detailed evaluation to enable the transplant team to decide his / her eligibility to donate.
-The evaluation includes a complete medical / surgical history and physical exam; blood tests, X-rays and procedures to check for general overall health, Cancers, Heart and Lung diseases and infections.
+The evaluation includes a complete medical / surgical history and physical exam; blood tests, X-rays and procedures to check for general overall health, Cancers, Heart treatment and Lung diseases and infections.
 CT Angiography, Psycho / Social Evaluation and Gynaecological examination should be undertaken amongst females.

 If any problem is detected with the routine evaluation, additional testing may be necessary.
 The transplant team may decide a potential Donor is unacceptable to donate at any time during the evaluation.